We do have a policy for anyone visiting our community the first time.

 We expect you to care for your own children, while here.
 Certainly, we will help where we can, and will gladly incorporate them into our communal activities.
 But you, as parents, will be responsible for them at all times.

 If we meet one another with honest hearts, in humility, in the Spirit of Jesus, we do not doubt our time together will bring with it rich rewards.
-Praying, working, and eating together resolves more issues than many words.
+Being open upfront resolves more issues than many words later on.